-FMT\MTD.1.1/Modify-TSF-DATA (from [2]))
+FMT_MTD.1.1/Modify-TSF-DATA

-The TSF shall restrict the ability to R.TSF\DATA to the Privileged User.
+The TSF shall restrict the ability to R.TSF_DATA to the Privileged User.

-- From [2].
-The TSF data includes configuration of administrator roles.
-This note is satisfied by the TOE - 6.1.5.3.2 Security management roles (FMT\SMR) - 6.1.5.3.3 Security roles (FMT\SMR.1) (from [1])) - FMT\SMR.1.1 The TSF shall maintain the roles Administrator, Key User, Users Administrator (R.UsersAdmin). - FMT SMR.1.2 The TSF shall be able to associate users with roles.
+• The TSF data includes configuration of administrator roles.

+6.1.5.3.2 Security management roles (FMT_SMR)

+6.1.5.3.3 Security roles (FMT_SMR.1) (from [1]))

+- FMT_SMR.1.1 The TSF shall maintain the roles Administrator, Key User, Users Administrator (R.UsersAdmin). - FMT SMR.1.2 The TSF shall be able to associate users with roles.

 - From [1].
 The Local Client Application role represents an identifiable subject that communicates locally with the TOE, i.e. within the same hardware appliance.
 The External Client Application role represents an identifiable subject that communicates remotely with the TOE over a secure channel.
 A TOE can support one or both types of Client Applications.
-The Key User role represents a normal, unprivileged subject who can invoke operations on a key according to the other authorization requirements for the key this role may sometimes act through a client application - Any local client related definition is defined according to [2]. - The role Administrator stands for Appliance Administrator (R.ApplianceAdmin) - The role Key User stands for Signer (R.Signer)
+The Key User role represents a normal, unprivileged subject who can invoke operations on a key according to the other authorization requirements for the key this role may sometimes act through a client application - Any local client related definition is defined according to this ST. - The role Administrator stands for Appliance Administrator (R.ApplianceAdmin) - The role Key User stands for Signer (R.Signer)

-6.1.5.3.4 Restrictions on security roles (FMT\SMR.2) (from [2])
+6.1.5.3.4 Restrictions on security roles (FMT_SMR.2)

-- FMT\SMR.2.1 The TSF shall maintain the roles Signer and Privileged User, None - FMT\SMR.2.2 The TSF shall be able to associate users with roles - FMT\SMR.2.3 The TSF shall ensure that the conditions Signer can't be a Privileged User are satisfied
+- FMT_SMR.2.1 The TSF shall maintain the roles Signer and Privileged User, None - FMT_SMR.2.2 The TSF shall be able to associate users with roles - FMT_SMR.2.3 The TSF shall ensure that the conditions Signer can't be a Privileged User are satisfied

-- From [2].
-The ST writer shall describe which roles are defined in the TOE and which operations the role can perform - This is defined in the ST.
+• The ST writer shall describe which roles are defined in the TOE and which operations the role can perform